-See Note 10 in Notes to the Interim Financial Statements and Note 14 in the Annual Financial Statements for information impairments recognized in 2023.
+See Note 10 in Notes to the Interim Financial Statements and Note 14 in Notes to the Annual Financial Statements for more information on recognized impairments.

 Postretirement Benefit Obligations

 Our subsidiaries sponsor postemployment benefits that include defined benefit pension plans and health and welfare postretirement plans (other postretirement benefit plans).
 Accounting for defined benefit pensions and other postretirement benefits involves significant estimates to determine projected benefit obligations and company contribution requirements, which inherently require assumptions be made regarding many uncertainties.
 Such uncertainties include discount rates, expected return on assets, expected wages for participants at retirement, estimated retirement dates, mortality rates and future health care costs.
 Over a period of time, we are required to fund all vested benefits for postretirement defined benefit pension plans through plan assets, investment returns or contributions to the plans.